Overnight layover guide. Sleeping facilities in the public zone or boarding area

 Spending the night at the airport

 Edmonton airport operates with many flights and connections, so movement is usually constant, even at night.
 There is a lot of noise and bright lights, so you should have an eye mask and earplugs.

 Where to rest: You will find plenty of places where to lay down throughout the terminal.
 Between gates 56 and 58 there are comfortable seats, while next to gate 16 you will find reconfigurable benches.
 Another option (by paying or through a credit card providing the service) is to enter one of the VIP lounges, where you will be able to access more amenities and privacy.
 Keep in mind, however, that these are closed at night.
 If you wish for a longer rest and your budget allows it, a hotel is connected to the terminal.

 Baggage: 24-hour left luggage service between gates 5 and 7.

-Eating and drinking: In the Arrivals Hall there are two eateries that remain open during the night.
+Eating and drinking: In the Arrivals Hall, there is an eatery that remains open during the night.

 Wi-Fi: Access is free.

-Other services available around the clock: ATMs, children's playrooms, chapel.
+Other services available around the clock: ATMs, children's playrooms, chapel, baby care room.